PlagueHO/CosmosDB/docs/Get-CosmosDbOffer.md

 PS C:\> Get-CosmosDbOffer -Context $cosmosDbContext
 ```

-Get a list of offers in a CosmosDB account.
+Get a list of offers in a Cosmos DB account.

 ### Example 2